elkar-ai/elkar-a2a/README.md

 Elkar provides:
 - 🐍 A Python package to build and connect AI agents using the A2A protocol.
-- 🖥️ A web-based UI to manage/debug tasks, history, and agent interactions (see in [a2a-client](https://github.com/elkar-ai/elkar/tree/main/a2a-client)).
+- 🖥️ A web-based UI to manage tasks, view history, and debug agent interactions (see in [a2a-client](https://github.com/elkar-ai/elkar/tree/main/a2a-client)).

-By simplifying agent orchestration, Elkar eliminates silos and lets you focus on what matters: making your agents work together.
+Forget about infrastructure concerns—Elkar handles the complexity so your agents can focus on what matters: working together.

 Whether you’re debugging agent behaviors or streaming tasks — Elkar makes it easy.